kubedb/docs/docs/guides/etcd/gitops/gitops.md

 one at a time, moving raft leadership off the leader first, waiting for each pod to become Ready and for quorum to be healthy before touching the next.

-Removing the `tuning` block from Git generates another `Reconfigure` OpsRequest that resets etcd back to the operator defaults.
+Removing the `tuning` block from Git generates another `Reconfigure` OpsRequest that clears the knobs again.
+KubeDB has no defaults of its own for these: an unset knob simply renders no flag, so etcd's own built-in default applies.

-> `spec.configuration.applyConfig` and `spec.configuration.configSecret` are **not** supported for
+> `spec.configuration.applyConfig` is **not** supported for etcd — the `Reconfigure` webhook rejects
-> etcd — the `Reconfigure` webhook rejects them outright. etcd's `--config-file` is mutually
+> it outright — and `spec.configuration.configSecret` is accepted but never mounted. etcd's
-> exclusive with the individual command line flags KubeDB must set for cluster bootstrap, so only the
+> `--config-file` is mutually exclusive with the individual command line flags KubeDB must set for
-> typed tuning knobs can be reconciled.
+> cluster bootstrap, so only the typed tuning knobs can be reconciled.

 ### Update the version